edgio-docs/edgio-docs/guides/applications/v7/security/client_side_protection.md

     2. Define a production policy within the above Client-Side Protection policy.

-        -   This production policy should allow all of the resources associated with the property identified in step 2 to be loaded.
+        -   This production policy should allow all of the resources associated with this property to be loaded.
 If an origin server associated with this property sets a CSP, then your initial configuration should use that CSP.
         -   Make sure that the **Status** option remains disabled.
 This allows us to collect logs without enforcing your CSP.
         -   Enable the **Overwrite Origin** option.